Varanasi: Ramnagar Fort

-The Ramnagar Fort, located near the Ganges on its eastern bank and opposite the Tulsi Ghat, was built in the 18th century by Kashi Naresh Raja Balwant Singh with cream-coloured chunar sandstone.
+The Ramnagar Fort, located near the Ganges on its eastern bank and opposite the Tulsi Ghat, was built in the 18th century by Kashi Naresh Balwant Singh with cream-coloured chunar sandstone.
 The fort is a typical example of the Mughal architecture with carved balconies, open courtyards, and scenic pavilions.
 At present, the fort is in disrepair.
 The fort and its museum are the repository of the history of the kings of Benares.
 Cited as an "eccentric" museum, it contains a rare collection of American vintage cars, bejewelled sedan chairs, an impressive weaponry hall, and a rare astrological clock.
 In addition, manuscripts, especially religious writings, are housed in the Saraswati Bhawan which is a part of a museum within the fort.
 Many books illustrated in the Mughal miniature style are also part of the collections.
 Because of its scenic location on the banks of the Ganges, it is frequently used as an outdoor shooting location for films.